RunestoneInteractive/RunestoneServer/README_dev_setup.rst

 Assuming you followed the original setup instructions, you should already have a web2py user account and be a member of the instructors group.
 (If now, do so now!)

 1. Start web2py and browse to to http://127.0.0.1:8000/runestone/appadmin.
-Supply the password you set when you started web2py.
+Supply the administrative password you set when you started web2py.

-#.
-Now add your course to the ``courses`` database table.
+2. Now add your course to the ``courses`` database table.
 Click the ``[insert new courses]`` link.
 Enter
 <project_name> in the course_name field, and choose a start date for the course (in the format YYYY-MM-DD).
 Go back to http://127.0.0.1:8000/runestone/appadmin and click ``db.courses``.
 Note the Id number of your newly generated course (under the ``course.id`` column).
 We will need the ID in the next step.

-#.
-Now you need to set your web2py account to be the instructor for your new course.
-Go back to
-http://127.0.0.1:8000/runestone/appadmin and click the ``[insert new course_instructor]`` link.
+3. Now you need to set your web2py account to be the instructor for your new course.
+Go back to http://127.0.0.1:8000/runestone/appadmin and click the ``[insert new course_instructor]`` link.
 Type the ID number you obtained in the previous step into the ``Course`` field, and choose your your web2py username from the "Instructor" dropdown.
 Click submit.